 - Each account is limited to 600 total execution seconds per minute.

-This means either of these scenarios can happen within 1 minute:
+This means either of these scenarios can happen within one minute:

 - Up to 60 function executions that take 10 seconds each to complete.